 |Open:||May through October|

 The below map shows the loop trail around the lake.
 You park below the dam, walk up to the dam, then follow the trail around the lake.
 With strollers and very little walkers, you’ll need to stay on the east side of the lake, where the trail is wide and flat.
-The west side of the lake is a narrow trail and can be a bit tricky, especially in spring when some snow packs haven’t melted yet (pics of this west side at the end of this post).
+The west side of the lake is a narrow alpine trail, which can be a bit tricky in spring when some snow packs haven’t melted yet.

 There is a picnic area with tables and fire pits at the north side of the lake.
-There is usually wood but bring fire starters.
+There is sometimes wood at the picnic area, but not always.

 FYI, the bridge on the far end of the lake is taken down during winter.
-They rebuild it in summer but in May and early June, it has never been there.
-So during spring, if you want to continue walking the loop, you must walk through the icy river that is about a foot deep and powerful enough to knock over a little kid.
+They rebuild it in summer not sure exactly when.
+In 2017, we went the first week of June and the bridge was there.
+But every time we’ve gone in May, it had never been there.
+So during May, if you want to continue walking the loop, you must walk through the icy river that is about a foot deep and powerful enough to knock over a little kid.
 Not recommended.
 We went in July one year and voila, the bridge was intact and you could easily walk around the whole lake.

 By car: Put the town of Pigniu in your GPS, which is a tiny village in the alps.
 The lake is 2 km bit past this town.
 Drive south of Zurich, past Chur, past Laax, to Reuen, then up a curvy road thru Pigniu, then a few minutes further on a lumpy dirt road to the dam.
 It might look like you shouldn’t drive on this road, but it’s fine.
 People here speak Romansh, so even if you understand German, don’t expect to be able to read most of the signs here.

-Some of the pretty huts you’ll see on your way up.
+Some of the pretty huts you’ll see on your drive up to the dam.